MorganCabral/sse-library/README.md

 # sse-library

-SSE Library Project.
-More to be added as this project kicks off...
+A CMS driven library book management system.
+More to come in the fall...

 ![Travis-CI](https://secure.travis-ci.org/cliffano/datagen.png?branch=master)